 Renting a Vehicle or a Camper Van

 You need to take a lot of stuff to Burning Man.
 Because it’s impossible to fit two people and their stuff into a standard passenger vehicle, people usually rent a pick-up truck or a U-Haul truck.
-Those who have cars with trailers, come with those.
+Another option is getting a trailer to pull with your car.

 Entering Burning Man